Entropy2D/SDLProcessing.jl/README.md

 ### randomWalker

 A particle randomly walking... click the screen for reseting/relocating the particle and use the mouse wheel to change the "temperature".
-The particle traces the path traveled during inter the frames time.
+The particle traces the path traveled during the interframes time.
 Close the window to end.

 To test it run this: